Sky Glass release date, price, specs and Dolby Atmos

 Sky Glass release date

 The Sky Glass TV is releasing in the UK on October 18.
-However, Sky teases that other markets will be set to get the screen, and we know the company is partnering with Australian television company Foxtel, so you can be sure the Sky Glass will arrive there in due time – and who knows where else.
+However, Sky teases that other markets are set to get the screen, and we know the company is partnering with Australian television company Foxtel, so you can be sure that Sky Glass will arrive there in due time – and who knows where else.

 Sky Glass features and specs